 Why are NFTs controversial?

-NFTs use a monster amount of energy in their creation.
-So much so that many protesters are worried about the very real impact the craze could have on the environment.
-According to CryptoArt.wtf, a site set up to calculate the carbon footprint of NFTs (which is now offline), calculated that a piece of NFT art named 'Coronavirus' consumed an incredible 192 kWh in its creation.
+CryptoArt.wtf (opens in new tab), a site set up to calculate the carbon footprint of NFTs (which is now offline), calculated that a piece of NFT art named 'Coronavirus' consumed an incredible 192 kWh in its creation.
 That's equivalent to one European Union resident's entire energy consumption for two weeks.
-But that must be a particularly huge piece, you ask?
-Nope, a 'simple' GIF can equate to the same consumption.
+Was it a particularly big piece?
+It's estimated that a 'simple' NFT GIF can create the same consumption.

 Interviewed here, @beeple says, "I can assure you that moving forward that all of my drops will not just be carbon neutral but carbon NEGATIVE."
 I'm sure there are plenty of people who would hold him to that. https://t.co/C2UdhE89QWMarch 10, 2021

-Artists can help, by making efforts to create carbon neutral artwork (Beeple has already promised to do this going forward as the above tweet explains).
-But the problem goes deeper than that, because of the way cryptocurrency systems are built.
+Artists can help, by making efforts to create carbon-neutral artwork (Beeple has promised to do this going forward as the above tweet explains).
+But the problem goes deeper, because of the way blockchain works.

-Ethereum, Bitcoin and the like are built on a 'proof-of-work' system (like a complex series of puzzles) to keep the financial records of its users secure, and this system uses an incredible amount of energy.
-In fact, Ethereum alone uses about the same amount of energy as the entire country of Libya.
+Ethereum, Bitcoin and the like are built on a 'proof-of-work' system (like a complex series of puzzles) to keep the financial records of users secure.
+And this system uses an incredible amount of energy.
+In fact, Ethereum alone uses (opens in new tab) about the same amount of energy as the entire country of Libya.
 Ouch.

 ArtStation was so worried about the impact on the climate that it recently backtracked on its decision to sell NFTs after a massive backlash.
 And Sega was recently at the centre of a Twitter storm after it announced its intention to start creating NFTs (after all, Sonic was all about the environment, right?).
 There are organisations trying to make a difference.
 Check out what Blockchain for Climate is doing to improve the situation here (opens in new tab).

 Many voices in the art and design community are also angry that NFTs are changing hands for such astronomical sums of money, and it's often not going to the artist.
-Given that NFTs were originally created as a way of giving control back to the artists themselves by asserting digital ownership, the idea that they are becoming increasingly elitist is causing tension.
-As we'll discuss in a moment, the buy-in fees are prohibitive for many, and the cost to actually buy one means many believe the marketplace is becoming a playground for the super-rich.
-Some artists believe they are at a disadvantage in the very sphere they were meant to have control over.
+Given that NFTs were originally created as a way of giving control (opens in new tab) by asserting digital ownership, the idea that they are becoming increasingly elitist is causing tension.
+The buy-in fees are prohibitive for many, and the cost to actually buy one means the marketplace is becoming something of a playground for the super-rich.

 Can anyone make an NFT?

 The hidden fees can be prohibitively astronomical, with sites charging a 'gas' fee for every sale (the price for the energy it takes to complete the transaction), alongside a fee for selling and buying.
-You also need to take in account conversion fees and fluctuations in price depending on the time of day.
+You also need to take into account conversion fees and fluctuations in price depending on the time of day.
 All this means that the fees can often add up to a lot more than the price you get for selling the NFT.
-But different sites have different fees attached, and some are better than others so it's worth doing your research – read our how to make and sell NFTs guide for more info.